The Workplace Investigation: What to Expectachkarlaw-admin

 Litigation-privileged investigations take place where an employer is anticipating a dispute to result in litigation and reviews the facts of what happened in preparation of its defence.
 Such privilege should be referred to in the retainer, as courts will examine these agreements to determine the merits of any challenge to privilege.

-If you are an employer or an employee with questions about workplace investigations, or are seeking to clarify your legal obligations and rights, our team of experienced workplace lawyers can help.
-Contact us at 1 (800) 771-7882, or email [email protected] and we would be happy to assist.
+If you are an employer or an employee with questions about workplace investigations, or are seeking to clarify your legal obligations and rights, our team of experienced workplace investigators can help.